-The following table summarizes the annual and long-term compensation at Metaldyne of those persons who, on such basis, would have been our five most highly paid executive officers for 2001.
+The following table summarizes the annual and long-term compensation paid to those persons who, on such basis, would have been our five most highly paid executive officers for 2002.
 All of the individuals in the table are referred to collectively as the "named executive officers."